 "I was seven months pregnant when we migrated due to drought in our village (Sanghar).
-We migrated on camel and worked as labor to lift weights and as a result lost my infant.
-My family took a loan of 10,000 Rs (95.2 USD) from the landowner for meeting my health expenses.
-I went into depression after losing my baby (Abbasi, Naeem, & Ansari, 2021)."
+We migrated on camel and worked as labor to lift weights, and as a result, lost my infant.
+My family took a loan of 10,000 Rs (95.2 USD) from the landowner to meet my health expenses.
+I went into depression after losing my baby" (Abbasi et al., 2021).